Rebecca Long-Bailey: Political views

 Long-Bailey voted in favour of same-sex marriage in Northern Ireland.

 On the issue of a second Scottish independence referendum, Long-Bailey has said that she would campaign against independence, but that she "wouldn't want to inhibit the democracy of people" in Scotland.

 In 2020, Long-Bailey signed the Labour Campaign for Trans Rights pledge, which described certain organisations as "trans-exclusionist hate groups", and called for people who supported those groups to be expelled from the Labour Party.
 The pledge states that the party has "failed to act as transphobia has gained ground" within the party.
 The accused groups denied being transphobic.
 One of the groups, Woman's Place UK, called the accusation "defamatory" and stated, "We call on the Labour Party to demonstrate its opposition to this misogynistic abuse of women.
-Defend us or expel us".
-Long-Bailey's remarks prompted some users to include the hashtag #expelme in their tweets on Twitter in protest.
+Defend us or expel us" prompting some Twitter users to use the hashtag #expelme in protest against the pledge.

 Long-Bailey has said she would support workers in all strike actions and industrial disputes, "no questions asked".

 In July 2020, Long-Bailey joined the All Party Parliamentary Group on Whistleblowing.

-Long-Bailey is opposed to the extradition of Julian Assange to the United States and was one of six sponsors of an Early Day Motion against it in July 2020.
+Long-Bailey was opposed to the planned extradition of Julian Assange to the United States (which ultimately did not occur) and was one of six sponsors of an Early Day Motion against it in July 2020.

 Long-Bailey said it was "simply staggering that income from wealth continues to be taxed at a lower rate than income from work" and wants what she sees as unfairness to end.
 Long-Bailey wants "a wealth tax on the super-rich" together with further wealth redistribution to pay for public services as well as raised windfall taxes on "the super-profits of oil and gas companies".